EP16.TOKT11122 · Compulsory

 - G4.
 Model and forecast time series data using core statistical methods such as ARIMA and SARIMA.

 - G5.
-Apply and compare traditional time series models with basic machine learning and deep learning methods.
+Apply and compare traditional time series models with basic machine learning and deep learning methods for forecasting.

 - G6.
-Develop teamwork, self-study, and shared responsibility through project-based learning.
+Develop teamwork, self-study, independent work, and shared responsibility within project groups through a project-based learning approach.

 | Type | Content | Week | CLOs | Tools / Criteria | Weight |